Prove Your Defenses Stop What Attackers Actually Do

 Most organizations face constrained hunting environments.
 Legacy SIEMs with IOC-only search capabilities, fixed telemetry schemas, and shallow query depth create a hard ceiling on hunting maturity.

-According to industry research, 58% of organizations say vulnerability detection is harder than before due to expanding attack surfaces, yet traditional hunting approaches require schema control, behavioral queries, and enrichment pipelines that most environments simply don't have.
+According to industry research (opens in new tab), 58% of organizations say vulnerability detection is harder than before due to expanding attack surfaces, yet traditional hunting approaches require schema control, behavioral queries, and enrichment pipelines that most environments simply don't have.

 Without the ability to "outsmart the data" through recursive pivoting, hypothesis generation, and external intelligence integration, even skilled hunters miss activity that lives in the blind spots of their tooling.